canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/burn-a-dvd-on-ubuntu/burn-a-dvd-on-ubuntu.md

 ### What you'll need
 - A machine running Ubuntu 18.04 LTS
 - A DVD writer
-- An internet connection, or a pre-downloaded ISO image.
+- An internet connection, or a pre-downloaded ISO image

 ## Getting the ISO image